pelleknaap/pelleknaap/README.md

 #### I'm a student who loves coding, mainly web related stuff

-- 🏢 I'm currently working at Oberon & Atabix
-- 📅 Certified Jira Expert
-- 📗 Diving into Typescript at the moment
+- 📗 Studying CSE at the TU Delft at the moment